PaTara43/robonomics-wiki/docs/gaka-chu.md

 1) Start EKI interface on the KRC4:

-Log in in 'AUT' mode, turn on drivers and launch the script `eki_hw_interface`
+Log in in 'AUT' mode, turn on drivers and launch the script `eki_hw_interface`.

 2) Start EKI interface on the NUC
 ```